A framework for rank identities -- With a view towards operator algebras: Rank Identities

-Then we use property \ref{def:ranked}(b) for $\rho$ to conclude that $\rho(X) = \rho(Y)$.
-Steps 1, 2 in the proofs involve direct verification via matrix multiplication for the appropriate choices of $A, B, A', B'$.
+Steps $1$, $2$ in the proofs involve direct verification via matrix multiplication for the appropriate choices of $A, B, A', B'$.
 The process of discovery of these matrices in $M_n(\mathcal{R})$ is not explicitly worked out for the sake of brevity and hence their choice may sometimes look mysterious.
 It may help to recognize that the key constitutive steps involve elementary row and column operations on $X$ to arrive at $Y$.
 These elementary operations are neatly packaged by combining the successive row operations in $A$ and the successive column operations in $B$.

-\begin{lem} For elements $x, y, e$ in $\mathcal{R}$ with $e$ being idempotent, we have : \begin{itemize} \item[(i)] $ \rho \Big( \Big) = \rho(xe) + \rho(y(1-e))$, \item[(ii)] $ \rho \Big( \Big) = \rho(ex) + \rho((1-e)y)$, \item[(iii)] $ \rho \Big( \Big) = \rho(e) + \rho(x(1-e))$, \item[(iv)] $ \rho \Big( \Big) = \rho(e) + \rho((1-e)x)$, \end{itemize} \end{lem}
+\begin{lem} For elements $x, y, e$ in $\mathcal{R}$ with $e$ being idempotent, we have : \begin{itemize} \item[(i)] $ \mathrm{rank}_u \Big( \Big) = \mathrm{rank}_u(xe) \odot \mathrm{rank}_u \big( y(1-e) \big)$, \item[(ii)] $ \mathrm{rank}_u \Big( \Big) = \mathrm{rank}_u(ex) \odot \mathrm{rank}_u \big( (1-e)y \big)$, \item[(iii)] $ \mathrm{rank}_u \Big( \Big) = \mathrm{rank}_u(e) \odot \mathrm{rank}_u \big( x(1-e) \big)$, \item[(iv)] $ \mathrm{rank}_u \Big( \Big) = \mathrm{rank}_u(e) \odot \mathrm{rank}_u \big( (1-e)x \big)$, \end{itemize} \end{lem}

 \begin{proof}$\phantom{}$